lukfor/imputationbot/docs/instances.md

 # Configure Instances

 Instead of storing usernames and passwords, imputation-bot is using API tokens to communicate with Michigan Imputation Server or any other clone.
+A list of all supported instances can be found [here](public-instances.md).

 This approach has several advantages compared to user credentials:

 - tokens can be revoked by the user at any time (e.g. if token is compromised),
 - tokens have only access to a limited number of API endpoints (e.g. job handling) and it is therefore not possible to change user credentials via the API